acapulco-spl/acapulco_replication_package/README.md

 ## Execution and experiment replication
 1. Clone/Download this repository.
 2. Import all projects into Eclipse.
+3. Dependencies.
+    - [Eclipse Henshin](https://www.eclipse.org/henshin/) is needed.
+Version 1.7.0 was used.
+The required plugin is `org.eclipse.emf.henshin.model`.
+    - [Eclipse Xtend](https://www.eclipse.org/xtend) is needed to build the `acapulco.cpcogen` project.
+Version 2.26.0 was used.
-3. The entrypoint is located at *acapulco.pipeline.PipelineRunnerExternal*.
+4. The entrypoint is located at *acapulco.pipeline.PipelineRunnerExternal*.
 Execute it with the following program arguments:
     - To generate all required artifacts for the tools (models, quality attributes,...) including our CPCOs for aCaPulCO:

         `-p -fm <feature_model_name>`